Ank209/AnkhsShop2/README.md

 Please note that the running version is not the same version as this, and that the site may take a while to load initially as azure shuts everything down when it's not in use.

-CSS files are located in /Content/
+-CSS files are located in /Content/
-Backend C# files are located in /Controllers/ and /Models/ JavaScript and HTML files are located in /app/
+-Backend C# files are located in /Controllers/ and /Models/
+-JavaScript and HTML files are located in /app/